Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 As each new item of equipment is purchased, enter the date of purchase, its description, serial number, storage location, and its total cost or value in the proper columns.
 If any equipment has been disposed of during the year, enter details under "disposition."

-The club's compact discs, phonographic records, cassettes, etc. should be stored in boxes suitable for that purpose.
-The records should be numbered both for ease of inventory and for easy use during the recreational evening.
+The club's compact discs should be stored in boxes suitable for that purpose.
+They should be numbered both for ease of inventory and for easy use during the recreational evening (if you aren't using another music source).

-An index listing dances alphabetically can refer to the music by number, the side by letter (A or B), and the band or footage, thus assuring a smoother-flowing evening.
+An index listing dances alphabetically can refer to the CD by number, the tune by name, and the band or footage, thus assuring a smoother-flowing evening.
 (See Appendix 4.)

 Neil Rosen